Scope

 Repair/Upgrade

-Full system maintenance is often overlooked by homeowners who don’t understand the strong relationship between general maintenance and performance.
+Full system maintenance is often overlooked by homeowners and building owners who don’t understand the strong relationship between general maintenance and equipment performance.
 Proper commissioning of equipment can also yield significant improvements in performance.
 The Air Conditioning Contractors of America Association, Inc. (ACCA) is one of the best sources for guidance on the design, sizing, installation, commissioning, and maintenance of HVAC equipment.
 Their free Quality Standards can be found on the ACCA website.

 Additions